cvillela/amplemarket_challenge/README.md

 ### Testing
 The repository also includes a script for testing POST requests to the Flask app at `http://localhost:5000/predict`.
 The script takes dataset rows at random and outputs the actual value for the company categories and the predicted values.

+### Note

+Please note that this is a development repository and not ready for production.
+It lacks certain features like logging, dockerization and prints outputs for better understanding of the inference process.